Peris Tobiko

 Peris Tobiko (born 1969) is a Kenyan politician.
-She was the first elected female Maasai member of parliament in 2013 in a National historic win even after elders had sworn to "curse" her and her supporters for defying the patriarchal norms of the Maasai community by daring to seek a seat in elected office - something they believed to be reserved only for men.
+She was the first elected female Maasai member of parliament in 2013.
 She was re-elected for a second term as MP for Kajiado East Constituency in August 2017.

 Early life and education

 Tobiko was one of four daughters born to her mother.
 Her father, after being pressured by the many suitors who came to ask for Peris' hand in marriage, almost gave in to their constant requests.
 This occurred more than three times between the ages of 13 and 18.
 This would have made her a child bride had her father given in to the demands of the many suitors but luckily, he too believed in the education of the girl child.

 Peris convinced her father that marriage was not essential just because she was a girl and it was more important for her to continue to receive the highest education she could and pursue her ambitions first.
 After she was done with her education and had a career of her own, only then would she consider choosing a husband for herself.

 All her teachers also supported her and told her father that she was very intelligent and had the potential to excel in her education which she did all through Primary school, Secondary, A-Levels and then up to the University.
 Citing how female children were treated differently in the patriarchal Maasai community, Tobiko later said, "It was as if girls were not considered to be children."
 Her father encouraged and supported her throughout her political career until his passing in May 2019.

 Tobiko holds both a Bachelor of Arts degree in Political Science and a Master's degree as well also in Political science from the University of Nairobi.